The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

 \begin{theorem} There is a commutative diagram of simplicial Quillen equivalences

 where $\tilde{\sfc}$, $Re$, and $|{-}|$ are the left adjoints. \end{theorem}

 \begin{proof} It is well-established that the pair $|{-}| \dashv \Sing$ is a simplicial Quillen equivalence (see e.g.~\cite{Hovey:MoCats}).
 We have also seen in Theorem~\ref{st:tc -| ev_* is QEq} that the adjunction $\tilde{\sfc} \dashv \ev_*$ is a simplicial Quillen equivalence.
 The commutativity of~\eqref{eq:tc Re |-| diagram} follows from the definitions~\eqref{eq:Re S explicit} of the functors $Re$ and $S$, which use $|{-}|$ and $\Sing$, respectively.
-The fact that $Re \dashv S$ is a Quillen equivalence then follows from the two-out-of-three property of Quillen equivalences and Corollary~\ref{st:transfer of QEq property}. \end{proof}
+The fact that $Re \dashv S$ is a Quillen equivalence then follows from the two-out-of-three property of Quillen equivalences. \end{proof}

 \begin{remark} A slightly different version of Theorem~\ref{st:Re -| S is QEq} has been found previously in~\cite{Dugger:Universal_HoThys,Dugger:HoSheaves}, working over $\Mfd$ instead of $\Cart$.
-We found that $\Cart$ has several technical advantages (in particular, we do not need to additionally consider stalk-wise weak equivalences) and provides a sufficiently large category of parameter spaces to describe geometric and topological structures, as Theorem~\ref{st:Re -| S is QEq} shows (see also~\cite{Bunk:Higher_Sheaves} for a treatment of geometric structures). \qen \end{remark}
+We found that $\Cart$ has several technical advantages (in particular due to Corollary~\ref{st:coincidence of model structures}) and provides a sufficiently large category of parameter spaces to describe geometric and topological structures, as Theorem~\ref{st:Re -| S is QEq} shows (see also~\cite{Schreiber:DCCT} for various applications of this formalism). \qen \end{remark}